virtual-labs/exp-structures-iiith/experiment/theory.md

 ```
             struct student_record{
-            char Name[100];
+            char name[100];
-            int Roll;
+            int rollnumber;
             char gender;
-            char Stream[100];
+            char stream[100];
             };
 ```

-This definition will practically create a new datatype students_record having a 2 character arrays, one integer and one character.
+This definition will practically create a new datatype student_record having a 2 character arrays, one integer and one character.
 So, in the main function one can define variables of this new compound datatype as,

 ```
             student_record student1, student2;